Y3llowDuck/oscp_exam-ai-tips/README.md

 # oscp_exam-ai-tips
 A simple Python script that leverages Reddit’s API to collect success stories from OSCP exam takers.
 OpenAI’s GPT-4 then analyzes the data to identify 4 actionable tips that helped students pass.
 This project provides AI-driven insights to help future OSCP candidates improve their study approach.

+Make sure python modules are installed prior execution.
+I used a virtual environment instead of regular "pip install".
+It is much more easier.
+Check Step #1.

+** DO NOT SAVE API CREDENTIALS IN THE CODE , EVER **

 ## 🚀 Features

 - 🔍 **Reddit Scraping**: Fetches OSCP-related success posts from the last two years.